Jestzer/Options.File.Checker/README.md

 # Options File Checker
 A simple program designed to help you spot obvious errors in your options file used for MathWorks Products.

-You may find some precompiled builds in the Releases section of this page to download.
+To download this program, click the green <>Code button, select "Download ZIP", extract the ZIP archive, if it isn't done automatically, go into the newly extracted folder, go into the wwwroot folder, and then double-click the index.html folder.

 Notes for user:
 - This tool is not created by nor associated with MathWorks.